28msec/nolap/frontpage.md

 XBRL, and yet you'll be impressed with what we can do with XBRL that others can't.

 ## Know Faster Than The Market
-Fiscal reports filed, say, to the SEC?
+Fiscal reports filed, say, to the SEC -- all companies, all times?
 Just another big spreadsheet for us.
 Build your own views, add your formulas in no time.
 Easily compare across filings and get valuable knowledge faster than others.